Web Registration Tips

 Registration priority times are viewable at http://apps.carleton.edu/campus/registrar/webregistration/priority/.
 You may also view your priority time by clicking on the “Am I Registration Ready?” link in The Hub.
 Priority times extend from 7-11 p.m. during the initial registration week.
-You will be able to register and make changes to your registration from your priority time through 4:00 p.m. the Friday before classes begin.
+You will be able to register and make changes to your registration via The Hub from your priority time through the drop/add deadline.
+See Tip 5 for more details.

 Tip 2: College policy dictates that you must discuss your upcoming registration with your adviser prior to registration.
 After doing so (and only AFTER doing so), go to The Hub, click on the “Confirm Advising Meeting” link, read the screen text, type in the name of the faculty member with whom you met and click on Submit.
 You can do this before your priority time; you will not be able to register until this step has been completed.
 You should understand that misrepresenting yourself during this registration step is considered a student conduct violation (i.e., knowingly furnishing false information to the College with intent to deceive).
 Your registration will be deleted if you misrepresent yourself during this registration step and the conduct violation will be reported to the Academic Standing Committee..